Housing Accessibility Improvement Program (HAIP) Grant

 Funded through the State of Alaska Department of Health and Social Services in cooperation with the Alaska Mental Health Trust Authority

-Households must agree to sign a Promissory Note to pay back the entire grant if the intended beneficiary does not live in the home up to three years after the work is done.
+Justification for requested improvements will be verified.
+Home ownership will be verified.
+For rentals, no assistance will be provided without a landlord’s commitment to cooperate fully with program requirements.
+Households must sign a Promissory Note to pay back the entire grant if the intended beneficiary does not live in the home up to three years after the work is done.
+All households must participate in annual residency reviews during the three-year grant forgiveness period.
 Tenants and landlords also are required to sign lease agreements to ensure the beneficiary may remain in the home to benefit from the improvements.
-The lease term will depend on the amount of funding awarded for the project.
-All households must participate in annual residency reviews during the grant forgiveness period.
+The lease term is one year for grants less than $2,500 and two years for grants of $2,500 or more.

 This program seeks to meet one costly primary accessibility need per household (such as a ramp or barrier-free shower).
 Lower-cost improvements (such as grab bars, lever-style faucets and doorknobs, etc.) also may be provided as funding allows after funding a primary need.
 Most households do not receive the maximum grant award, so more households can be assisted.

 The maximum grant available for owner-occupied homes is $15,000, $12,000 for rentals.
 All grant awards are reduced by program management costs.
 The average grant award is around $12,000.

 Assistance is provided once per property and once per household.
 Households cannot apply later for additional assistance, even if the maximum grant was not awarded when the household was served.